My continuing journey in North Alabama led me to discover more history through architecture, waterfalls, shopping and some delicious culinary stops.

 The Rosenbaum House

 I never knew that Florence was home to the only residence in the Southeast, designed by Frank Lloyd Wright.
 The Rosenbaum House was the home of Mildred and Stanley Rosenbaum and their four sons.
-Mildred had a career as a fashion model, and Stanley was an educator.
+Mildred was a fashion model, and Stanley was an educator.
 His family owned many of the theaters in the area.
-The home was donated by the family to the city in 1999, restored in 2000 and opened to the public in 2002.
+The home was donated by the family to the city in 1999, restored in 2000, and opened to the public in 2002.

 The Rosenbaum’s bought the land where they wanted to build a house but had difficulty finding an architect.
 It was local architect Aaron Green who introduced Wright to the Rosenbaum’s.
 The home was built for the tidy sum of fourteen thousand dollars in 1940.